sangeetanandanvishal04/MedicalAssistant/ReadMe.md

 - Implement a rating system to gather user feedback on recommended doctors, enhancing the system's accuracy and - trustworthiness.

 ## Technologies Used:
-Frontend: Flutter(dart)
+Frontend: Flutter(dart),
-Backend: FastAPI(Python)
+Backend: FastAPI(Python),
-Database: PostgreSQL
+Database: PostgreSQL,
 Machine Learning Models: Using Pandas and Scikit-learn.

 ## Installation